chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Come Alive – Analysis.md

 - Almost like how in The Greatest Show Barnum solos at first – but instead of a chorus joining him immediately, we get individual solos from Bearded Lady, 750-Pound Man, Anne Wheeler, while Napoleon got a whole sequence.
 It’s less grand and more intimate.
 We get to see individuals personally evangelising to others, and for Barnum it’s literally a prologue-sequence-dream come true.

+- We start with Barnum's solo lead, then the individual Oddities, then everyone in a chorus, then the audience themselves!

 - If The Greatest Show’s major third in the second half of its chorus is supposed to represent engrossing freedom in nonconformity – then Come Alive has a chord progression for you.

 ### What’s the name about?

-The most repeated form-class word is “come”; what does that mean?
+The most repeated [form class](https://www.wordnik.com/words/form%20class) word is “*come*”—what does that mean?

 The song suggests a half-alive-half-dead limbo, what’s that about?

 ---

 ## Reflection

 So first week of college, I made a New Year’s Resolution: make as few friends as possible.
-In context, I loved chatting and making friends with all types of people back in highschool.
+In context, I loved chatting and making friends with all types of people back in high school.
 One reason for the vow was that I didn’t want to lose touch with them by making new friends, so I stuck and ate lunch with old friends who also came to the same college.

 And, I kept it: I was laser focused on grasping two new subjects.
 Purposely sat with the familiar people.
 I could count the new friends I made in the first half-month on my fingers.
 I was unrecognisable.

 Our college had something called “orientation camps” in the first weeks, planned by seniors, for all the freshmen just to have fun and to get to know one another.
 Since our intake was large, we had seperate camps for separate cohorts.
 Fortunately, more than many familiar faces in my cohort, I even had an old friend from another cohort transferring from his camp into mine.

 The plan was set.
 Don’t say hi.
-Don’t ask, “What’s your name?”.
+Don’t ask, “What’s your name?”
 And then–

 I don’t think there was a particular turning point.
-Someone invited me to sit with them, and I had a blast at the back of the bus with many others.
-I was chosen to be my group’s leader and blurted a group cheer that was, in hindsight, was too perfect a pun to believe: it raised team spirit and morale… as well as my own.
+Someone invited me to sit in the bus with them, and I had a blast at the back of the bus with many others.
+I was chosen to be my camp group’s leader and blurted a group cheer that was, in hindsight, was too perfect a pun to believe: it raised team spirit and morale… as well as my own.
 We soared past challenges and had tons of laughs.

-Our group’s assigned facilitator (“faci” in short, our senior) was so humble and friendly – he was in on our many in jokes, if not the subject of them.
+Our group’s assigned facilitator (“faci” in short, a senior studnet) was so humble and friendly – he was in on our many in jokes, if not the subject of them.
 On the last night, I played songs with a guitar with old friends and new, and… the 30 people in the common area joined in a huge circle.
 Even the senior facis who were supposed to enforce curfew joined in for “just one last song”.

 It was… magical.
 On the bus ride back, though half the bus was asleep from staying up, I was more alive than I ever was in the entire new year.
 Sorry for keeping you up with my talking, seatmate, hehe.
 I was wishing the bus ride was longer, that the magic wouldn’t fade.

 How could I go back to the person I was before?
 And how could I go back to those three days of fantasy?

 I filled up my weekdays with clubs and more friends in that week than the entire year before.
 It was the beginning of many great memories with college friends.
 Oh, to think what treasures I would have missed if not for the camp.

 One season of memories in particular started a week after the camp.

 I bumped into my group’s faci.
 After sharing laughs, he asked, “Would you like to apply to become a faci for the next intake?”
 I knew about it, but never really considered how I would be the one creating that experience for someone else.
 “You got to get this blue form, and there’s a whole interview thing...”
-I would be the one who offers my own campers the same deal.

 The next two months would see me spending late nights planning the camp, a nugget in of itself.
-One of my campers was a close schoolmate, deciding to be reserved and to stick with me.
-Just as I predicted, he let down his walls and found many good people.
-I received many appreciation letters – and even better, many quality friends – who tell me how they were scared, being alone in a new school… but ended up feeling so at home with others like them.
+One of my campers was a close schoolmate, and he decided to be reserved and to stick with me.
+Just as I predicted, he let down his walls and found many good people[^1].
+I received many appreciation letters – and even better, many quality friends—who tell me how they were scared, being alone in a new school… but ended up feeling so at home with others like them.

+[^1]: It's been three years since writing this.
+He's currently in Arizona, on a road trip with "just the bois".

 I extended the invitation to become faci to many of them, and as the months went by, I saw person after person come alive.
-Then I realised, the magic doesn’t fade: like electricity, it cannot be destroyed; only transformed and transferred.
+Then I realised, the magic doesn’t fade: like electricity, it cannot be destroyed: only transformed and transferred.

 > Q: Are you dead or alive?
 Or somewhere in between?